clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 On Chr5, there is a region of high heterozygosity in all three groups, which may be driven by sex.

 ### About haploblocks
-Not all haploblocks detected by MDS will be rearrangements, low-recombination regions, introgression, linked selection or sex-determining loci can leav the same signature.
-If you are curious and if you have time, you may want to try exploring the Chr5 in the same way to see what's similar and what differs.
+Not all haploblocks detected by MDS will be rearrangements.
+Low-recombination regions, introgression, linked selection or sex-determining loci can leave the same signature.
+If you are curious and if you have time, you may want to try exploring Chr5 in the same way to see what's similar and what differs.
 Note that you won't need the first step to find clusters since we already have the sex information.